jfcrenshaw/lbg-desc-forecast/README.md

 3. Calculate 5-sigma depths by running `python bin/calc_m5.py`.

 4. Generate cached values for interpolating across 5-sigma depth maps: `python bin/create_caches.py`

+5. Run forecasts using the script `bin/run_forecasts.py`

+The notebooks in the `notebooks/` directory plot the results and can be run in any order.